ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 $$\frac{\eval t_1 = v_1,\; \eval t_2 = v_2}{\eval t_1 - t_2 = v_1-v_2}\; [MinusE]$$

 Understanding the structure of these rules before moving forward is vital.
 They both define antecedents that effectively name the results of other calculations.
-More specifically, *recursive* calculations.
+More specifically, other *recursive* calculations.
 When writing and defining interpreters, recursion is your best friend.
 We needn't think now about calculating the values of $t_1$ and $t_2$, only that their values are calculated the same way all other values are calculated.

 ## Abstract Syntax